Homemade Organic Dairy Cow Feed Recipe

 I’ll show you the five ingredients we use to make organic feed for dairy cows at home, how much we feed our cows, and how feeding grain affects milk production!

 Most of the animal feed sold near me is not organic.
 And that means that they are likely laced with pesticides and herbicides.
+Dairy farmers use commercial feed that includes ingredients like corn silage, soybean meal, and other by-product feeds that may contain ingredients that I don’t want my cows to eat.

 The only way to know for sure would be to test the food individually.
 And while I’m not opposed to doing that, it would be costly.
-So I stick with high quality organic animal feed that I buy in bulk from Azure Standard.
+So I stick with high quality organic animal feed ingredients that I buy in bulk from Azure Standard.
 It’s the best place that I have found to get high quality organic animal feed for a cheap price.

 How to make organic feed for dairy cows at home.